 Two further problems:

 - Essential oil measurements are often given in drops.
 Drops are not an accurate way to measure essential oils.
-The viscosity of oils varies and the dropper size in bottle varies.
+The viscosity of oils vary and bottle dropper sizes vary.
 As a rough estimate for products you use at home, 20-25 drops = 1 gram (which would be 1% in a 100g product).

 - A further problem is that when a recipe uses mixed measurements (eg cups, ounces and drops or milliliters, grams and drops) it is very difficult to see or work out what percentage of essential oil is being used.